 This leaflet offers more information about prolonged neonatal jaundice.
 If you have any further questions or concerns, please speak to the staff member in charge of your baby’s care.

-What is prolonged jaundice and why has my baby got it?
+What is prolonged jaundice and why does my baby have it?

 A baby with jaundice will have a yellow colouring of their skin and the whites of their eyes.
 This is very common in newborns.
 Jaundice is caused when the baby’s blood has raised levels of bilirubin, which is a normal waste product usually removed by the liver.